sbb-design-systems/lyne-components/src/components/dialog/dialog/readme.md

 The component can also be dismissed by clicking on the close button, clicking on the backdrop, pressing the `Esc` key, or, if an element within the `sbb-dialog` has the `sbb-dialog-close` attribute, by clicking on it.

-You can also set the property `titleBackButton` to display the back button in the title section (or content section, if title is omitted) which will emit the event `requestBackAction` when clicked.
+You can also set the property `titleBackButton` on the `sbb-dialog-title` component to display the back button in the title section which will emit the event `requestBackAction` when clicked.

 ## Style